 How to build an ice or winter road

 Seasonal road construction typically starts in November or early December depending on weather conditions and location.
-Of course, there are strong regulations about building a seasonal road.
-These regulations also encompass safety conditions that must be fulfilled during the construction of a seasonal road.
-Furthermore, there are requirements (snow depth, days below the freezing point, etc.) that have to be fulfilled before the road construction starts.
+Of course, strong regulations about building a seasonal road exist.
+These regulations also encompass safety conditions that must be fulfilled prior to start and during the construction.
+Requirements include a certain snow depth, and days below the freezing point, among other things.
 Finally, there are regulations for clean-up after the season.

 Ice road construction